Differences Between Bookkeeping and Accounting

 The key difference between Bookkeeping and Accounting is that bookkeeping is the activity in which the company’s financial transactions are recorded in a systematic manner whereas, accounting is the process of recording, maintaining as well as reporting the financial affairs of the company which shows the clear financial position of the company.

 They are often used interchangeably by most people.
 However, the two are not the same.
 Accounting is a much wider term as compared to Bookkeeping.

 Bookkeeping is the recording and maintaining of all financial transactions which take place in a company.

-Accounting is the recording, maintaining, analyzing and understanding, grouping, summarising and reporting financial transactions which take place in a company.
-Bookkeeping is, therefore, the first step of Accounting.
+Accounting is the recording, maintaining, analyzing and understanding, grouping, summarizing and reporting financial transactions that take place in a company.
+Bookkeeping is, therefore, the first step in Accounting.

 |2||Key skills required||A bookkeeper is required to have a basic idea of bookkeeping and should be thoroughly well versed with concepts like journal entries, ledger accounts, the three types of ledger accounts, the effect of passing these journal entries on the company’s balance sheet.